 “I would tell him that the information came from a particular contact at Marvell,” Motey said during the second day of Whitman’s trial in Manhattan federal court.
 “He would thank me and tell me the information was useful to him.”

 Prosecutors have charged Whitman with using inside information from Motey and from Roomy Khan, a former Intel Corp.
-(INTC) executive, to make almost $1 million for his Menlo Park, California-based hedge fund.
+(INTC:US) executive, to make almost $1 million for his Menlo Park, California-based hedge fund.

 The trial is part of a broad government investigation of insider trading involving hedge funds.
 Since August 2009, at least 70 people have been charged with illegal trading by the office of U.S. Attorney Preet Bharara.
 More than 60 have pleaded guilty or been convicted at trial.